Search for Important Questions

 1. Historical background of social psychology

-3. Three dimensions of social influence with examples
+3. Types of leadership with examples

 1. Describe any two applications of Normal Probability Curve.